Commercial Refrigeration Repair FAQ

 Can I send photos of the nameplate and failure point?

-Yes — and photos almost always speed dispatch.
+Yes.
 Helpful photos include the manufacturer plate, model and serial label, temperature display, controller error code, condenser and evaporator location, and any visible frost, oil, water, or electrical issues.
-Avoid including people, payment information, or unrelated sensitive material in photos.
+Avoid including people, payment information, customer data, employee records, or unrelated sensitive material in photos.

 Is the phone number tracked or recorded?